Code-Institute-Submissions/boshea5--Time-Talks-Code-Institute-Project-1-HTML-CSS/README.md

 The site would like to integrate skype/zoom/google-hangout into the main body so that when the webinar is taking place it is framed within timetalks.ie

-An mp3 or mp4 file will be installed in the "Our Experts" section to give a quick highliget of each speaker
+An mp3 or mp4 file will be installed in the "Our Experts" section to give a quick highlight of each speaker

 The watch icons and hero image will have running time G.M.T